alwinm/cubemovie/README.md

 split into two arrays of shape
     [N_frames,N_vertical,N_horizontal]
 The first array is some original field, and the second array is like a mask: non-zero values in some areas, and 0 everywhere else.
 Both arrays are plotted side-by-side, and contours of the Mask (second array) are drawn over the Original (first array).

+## Dict

+Given a python dictionary, plots the following according to the dictionary key:
+contour-1: takes a mask of 0 and 1 and makes 2-D contour plot to delineate the boundaries in black
+contour-2: takes a mask of 0 and 1 and makes 2-D contour plot to delineate the boundaries in red scatter-x, scatter-y: given these, draw scatter points on top
+data: